chaseruskin/orbit/docs/src/reference/blueprint.md

 ## Tab-separated values

 - Advantages
-    - Simple and easy to parse for back ends
+    - Simple and easy to parse for backends
 - Disadvantages
     - Limited information is sent

-The file is divided into a series of _steps_, each separated by a newline character (`\n`).
+The file is divided into a series of ordered _entries_, each separated by a newline character (`\n`).

 ```
-STEP
+ENTRY
-STEP
+ENTRY
 ...
 ```

-A step contains information about a particular file.
-Every step always has 3 components: a fileset, a library, and a filepath.
-Each component in a step is separated by a tab character (`\t`).
+Each entry contains information about a source file.
+Every entry always has 3 components: a fileset, a library, and a filepath.
+Each component in an entry is separated by a tab character (`\t`).

 ```
 FILESET	LIBRARY	FILEPATH